muratk5n/thirdwave/en/README.md

 not get along.
 Even before the Ukraine war, likely due to disputed islands and other issues (inner/outer divide) their energy relation was small.
-Japan gets oil via supertankers from Saudi Arabia, but not via pipeline natgas from neighboring Russia \#pipeline
+Japan gets oil via supertankers from Saudi Arabia, but not via pipeline natgas from neighboring Russia \#ngmap

 ---

 The pipeline map..
-The route around West Africa is nuts; It is between Nigeria and Spain, but all the countries in between likely wanted a cut, so little pieces go into all of them during transit \#pipeline
+The route around West Africa is nuts; It is between Nigeria and Spain, but all the countries in between likely wanted a cut, so little pieces go into all of them during transit \#ngmap

 [[-]](2019/05/oilgas.html#pipelines)